paskozdilar/procman/README.md

 That implies that if the parent process crashes, the child processes will not be stopped.

-If the process crashes, procman will not restart it with a delay.
+If the process crashes, procman will not restart it.

 ## Alternatives